Everything you need to know about E-bikes

 How do you Adjust the Power?

 All ebikes connect the power of your pedalling to the power of the electric motor.
 But how they go about that can vary.
 The most common method is via a ‘pedal assistance system’ or PAS for short.
 Pedal assistance does just that, it uses the electric motor to assist you while your pedalling.
 The level of assistance provided is usually adjustable.
-This typically works either through a sensor automatically measuring how hard your pedalling or by the rider selecting the manually level of power they want from the motor.
+This typically works either through a sensor automatically measuring how hard you're pedalling or by the rider selecting the manually level of power they want from the motor.
 Some electric bikes, such as Old Blue’s Adventuri e-bike, have the addition of a throttle.
-This small unit is usefully located next to your thumb on the handlebar and can be used to control the motor’s full range of power independent of whether your pedalling or the selected level of assistance.
+This small unit is usefully located next to your thumb on the handlebar and can be used to control the motor’s full range of power independent of whether you're pedalling or the selected level of assistance.

 Where is the Motor on an E-Bike?

 There are two main types of motors found in electric bikes: hub-drive motors and mid-drive motors.
 Hub-drives are located in the centre of either the front or rear wheel (typically the rear wheel), while mid-drive motors are located in the middle of the bike, usually between the pedals.

 The question of which is better, the hub-drive or mid-drive, really depends on what you’re looking for from an ebike – there are pros and cons to each.

 - Have been around forever and tend to be cheaper to buy

 - Hub-drives are mechanically independent from the rest of the bike – meaning they don’t place any extra stress, wear and tear on your bike’s chain and gears